 Epidemiological data refers to the US, unless otherwise specified.

-- Hyperaldosteronism is caused by autonomous overproduction of aldosterone in the zona glomerulosa of one or both adrenal glands (see “ ”).
+- Primary hyperaldosteronism (Conn syndrome) is caused by autonomous overproduction of aldosterone in the zona glomerulosa of one or both adrenal glands (see “ ”).

 - Most commonly due to the following conditions: